 You might think that saving lives is priceless, but when it comes to medical degrees, it’s rather expensive – qualifying as a doctor leads to six-figure debt.

-Another difference is that conventional loans count student debt within the debt-to-income ratio, which means it’s easier to get approved as long as you have a good credit score.
+Another difference is that conventional loans count student debt within the debt-to-income ratio, which means it’s easier for physicians to get approved as long as you have a good credit score.

 Physician loan applicants are also unlikely to need current employment; a signed contract to prove you’ll start employment soon is generally sufficient.

 How To Qualify For A Physician Loan

 Although the requirements vary slightly between mortgage lenders, certain perquisites are consistent across all providers of physician loans: